traffic3d/traffic3d/README.md

 ### Examples

-See the [Test Config](/Traffic3D/Assets/Tests/TestFiles/test_config.json) for an example of how to structure the file.
+See [test_config.json](/Traffic3D/Assets/Tests/TestFiles/test_config.json) for an example of how to structure the file.

 ## Citing the Traffi3D software